AdaptiveCity/deepdish/README.md

 ![pipeline](docs/images/tracking-by-detection-pipeline.png)

-## YOLO model

-Be sure to download the H5 file to the correct location.

-- `wget -O detectors/yolo/yolo.h5 https://github.com/OlafenwaMoses/ImageAI/releases/download/1.0/yolo.h5`

 ## Simple examples

 Use the SSD MobileNet backend with v1.
-- `./run.sh python3 deepdish.py --model detectors/mobilenet/ssdmobilenetv1.tflite --labels detectors/mobilenet/labels.txt --encoder-model encoders/mars-64x32x3.pb --input input_file.mp4 --output output_file.mp4`
+- `./run.sh python3 deepdish.py --model detectors/mobilenet/ssdmobilenetv1.tflite --labels detectors/mobilenet/labels.txt --encoder-model encoders/mars-64x32x3.tflite --input input_file.mp4 --output output_file.mp4`

-Use the Yolo backend.
+Use the Yolo v5 backend.
-- `./run.sh python3 deepdish.py --model detectors/yolo --labels detectors/yolo --encoder-model encoders/mars-64x32x3.pb --input input_file.mp4 --output output_file.mp4`
+- `./run.sh python3 deepdish.py --model detectors/yolov5/yolov5s-fp16.tflite --labels detectors/yolov5/coco_classes.txt --encoder-model encoders/mars-64x32x3.tflite --input input_file.mp4 --output output_file.mp4`

-Use the EdgeTPU backend with one of the SSD MobileNet v2 models and track objects identified as cars, buses, trucks or bicycles:
+Use the EdgeTPU backend with one of the SSD MobileNet v2 models and track objects identified as cars, buses, trucks or bicycles, recording live video from camera 0 and saving it into a file:
-- `./run.sh python3 deepdish.py --edgetpu --model=detectors/mobilenet/ssd_mobilenet_v2_coco_quant_postprocess_edgetpu.tflite --labels=detectors/mobilenet/labels.txt --encoder-model=encoders/mars-64x32x3.pb --wanted-labels car,bus,truck,bicycle`
+- `./run.sh python3 deepdish.py --model detectors/mobilenet/ssd_mobilenet_v2_coco_quant_postprocess_edgetpu.tflite --labels detectors/mobilenet/labels.txt --encoder-model encoders/mars-64x32x3.tflite --wanted-labels car,bus,truck,bicycle --camera 0 --output output_file.mp4`

+## 3-D top-down view examples

+Camera looking down at 30m by 20m road scene from a height of 5m, angled 40 degrees from vertical.
+Camera parameters: sensor size 6.99mm x 5.55mm with a focal length of 3.2mm.
+- `python3 deepdish.py --model detectors/yolov5/yolov5s-fp16.tflite --labels detectors/yolov5/coco_classes.txt --encoder-model encoders/mars-64x32x3.tflite --input input_file.mp4 --output output_file.mp4 --3d --sensor-width-mm 6.69 --sensor-height-mm 5.55 --focallength-mm 3.2 --elevation-m 5 --tilt-deg 40 --roll-deg 0 --topdownview-size-m "30,20" --wanted-labels 'person,bicycle,car'`

+## Options files

+A handy way to save typing is to put the options into a text file and then include them on the command line like so:
+- `python3 deepdish.py --options-file my-model-options.txt --options-file my-3d-options.txt --input input_file.mp4 --output output_file.mp4 --wanted-labels 'person,bicycle,car'`

+The options text files simply contain the same exact options you might use on the command line.
+Newlines are converted into spaces, so you can split your options onto multiple lines with no problem.
+You can use `--options-file` as much as you want, including inside of text files for nested configurations.
+The parser simply expands the text of the options file onto the command line.
+It will stop in cases where the options files form chains of circular dependencies.
+It will also treat any line in the text file beginning with a '#' as a comment and skip it, for your convenience, giving you the ability to document your configuration or easily toggle functionality on/off.

 ## MQTT output examples